 Not likely, but hey – nobody’s perfect.

-Then, a miracle!
 Trav let Touille the Terrier outside for her nightly snuffling, and she honed in on a spot under the big tree in our front yard.
-She investigated and discovered the hedgehog adorableness you see above.
+She investigated and discovered the hedgehog adorableness you see below.

 Say hello to our little friend, Monsieur Hedgehog.

 Though I was tempted to pick him up to snuggle him, I refrained with supreme effort.
 Someone at a party recently told us you can easily pick them up by sliding your hand under their warm, soft underbelly, and they just wrap their little paws around your fingers to hang on.

 Unfortunately, this little guy didn’t appear comfortable with our presence.
 The longer we watched him, the more he appeared to shrink into himself, though he didn’t actually ball up, and he just looked scared.